Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: High- and low- domain

 I use these PDFs to compute the jet (parton) cross section for pp at 13 TeV, using Eq. (\ref{factorization-formula}), integrating out the momentum of the second parton and the azimuthal angle of the first parton, which finally gives (see Ref. \cite{werner:2023-epos4-heavy})

-with $\left\{ ...\right\} $being the form the squared matrix elements are usually tabulated, with $\alpha_{s}=g^{2}/4\pi$.
-I define the parton yield $dn/dp_{t}dy$ as the cross section $d\sigma/dy\,dp_{t}^{2}$, divided by the inelastic pp cross section, times $2\,p_{t}$, showing the result in Fig. \ref{parton-pt-spectra}.
-In addition to the results based on EPOS PDFs (red full line), I show the correponding curves based on CTEQ PDFs \cite{Dulat_2016-CTEQ-PDF} (green dashed line), the full EPOS simulation (blue circles), and experimental data from ATLAS \cite{ATLAS:2017ble} (black triangles).
-At large values of $p_{t}$, all the different distribution agree, whereas at low $p_{t}$ the EPOS Monte Carlo simulation results (using the full multiple scattering scenario) are significantly below the PDF results, as expected due to screening effects.\\
+with $\left\{ ...\right\}$ being the form in which the squared matrix elements are usually tabulated, with $\alpha_{s}=g^{2}/4\pi$.
+I define the parton yield $dn/dp_{t}dy$ as the cross section $d\sigma/dy\,dp_{t}^{2}$, divided by the inelastic $pp$ cross section, times $2\,p_{t}$, showing the result in Fig. \ref{parton-pt-spectra}.
+In addition to the results based on EPOS PDFs (red solid line), I show the corresponding curves based on "The Coordinated Theoretical-Experimental Project on QCD" (CTEQ) PDFs \cite{Dulat_2016-CTEQ-PDF} (green dashed line), the full EPOS simulation (blue circles), and experimental data from ATLAS \cite{ATLAS:2017ble} (black triangles).
+At large values of $p_{t}$, all the different distributions agree, whereas at low $p_{t}$ the EPOS Monte Carlo simulation results (using the full multiple scattering scenario) are significantly below the PDF results, as expected due to screening effects.\\

-The possibility of using factorization is extremely useful, when one is interested in rare processes as particle production at large transverse momentum, and it is very important that in EPOS4 one recovers factorization at large $p_{t}$, since it is a crucial element and its violation would simply disqualify the model.
-However, the majority of all particles is produces at low $p_{t}$, and even when one is interested in high $p_{t}$ particles, one needs to worry about possible interactions with the ``bulk'' of low $p_{t}$ particles.
+The possibility of using factorization is extremely useful, when one is interested in rare processes such as particle production at large transverse momentum, and it is very important that in EPOS4 one recovers factorization at large $p_{t}$, since it is a crucial element and its violation would simply disqualify the model.
+However, the majority of all particles are produced at low $p_{t}$, and even when one is interested in high $p_{t}$ particles, one needs to worry about possible interactions with the ``bulk'' of low $p_{t}$ particles.
 And here, one needs to employ the full multiple scattering machinery, and this concerns $pp$ and nuclear scatterings.
-Multiple Pomeron configurations are generated using our probability law [see Eqs. (\ref{proba-interpretation},\ref{W-AB-7-1})]
+Multiple Pomeron configurations are generated using the probability law [see Eqs. (\ref{proba-interpretation}) and (\ref{W-AB-7-1})]